What surprised me most about studying at SLU in Sweden

 How to talk when truth is contested – three strategies for collaborative policy making

 Facilitators of collaborative policy making on sustainability issues often face heated debates and conflicting truths.
 They are on the front lines when facts are contested and emotions run high.
-A new study explores their experiences and presents strategies for navigating post-truth situations.
+A study explores their experiences and presents strategies for navigating post-truth situations.

 Work at SLU